 Is there something can we do to renew the comfort of the lovie blanket that was sent home with our puppy?

 Yes, often the lovie sent home with your puppy will need to be washed.
 We wash all our puppy bedding and lovies with a very small amount of liquid Kirkland Brand Fabric Softener in Refreshing Scent.
 This can be found at Costco and will remind your puppy of their first home with us.
 Remember, just a very small amount is needed.
 Dogs have great noses and we don't want to overdo a good thing!

 What vaccinations will my puppy need?

 There is so much information on vaccinations and different opinions.
 Your puppy will have his first vaccination from us at eight weeks old.
 Our puppies receive Nobivac Canine 1-DAPPv as their first vaccination.
 Our research and our veterinarian's advice is to administer the first vaccine at eight weeks of age.
 We have been told and our research has shown that the mother's immunities passed on to the puppies make vaccines administered before eight weeks of age ineffective.
 We follow the vaccination protocol as suggested by Washington State University Veterinary College of Medicine.
-You can find that here: WSU Vet College Vaccination Protocol As always, we suggest you follow the advice of your veterinarian.
+You can find that here: WSU Vaccine schedule.
+As always, we suggest you follow advice of your veterinarian.
 Vaccine protocols and parasite prevention can vary by region.

 What about de-worming?